Initial Coin Offerings (ICO’s) and Cryptocurrency

 Need for Sense of Stability

 Industry players must work hard to create equilibrium within the cryptocurrency ecosystem.
 Governments must avoid being inflexible just because virtual currencies do not fall under the pattern of conventional financial services.
 Maybe, political leaders and the private business community must collaborate to enact rules and laws that will protect the public from manipulation and scams.
 Regulators must implement regulations that will permit room for conformity and innovation.
+With more sites allowing people to invest their money into Bitcoin, like https://the-bitcoincompass.com/ for example, the need to stability will continue to grow, making it a vital area that needs to be maintained and managed.

 A new emerging company is said to be coming out in 2018 called InfluenceMine.
 They are touted to be a Hydromining company that is “Green” which saves money in coin production.
 They have not been released yet and only remain to be a rumor at this point, be we will be sure to keep you updated and add information about them here as we get it.